By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Here are some simple tips to improve your productivity and help you get more done each and every day.
-Try introducing some of these ideas, one by one and see if your productivity doesn’t increase.
+Try introducing some of these ideas, one by one, and see if your productivity doesn’t increase.

 Maintain a healthy blood sugar – energy level.

 Kids who skip breakfast do more poorly in school.
-Adults who don’t eat something early will find that their will suffer.
+Adults who don’t eat something early will find that they will suffer.
 Start your day off with a healthy breakfast.
 Being productive requires energy for both your brain and your body.

 Get enough sleep.

 Getting things done requires maintaining your body.
 It is not enough to simply take in calories.
 Those calories need to include nutrients necessary to maintain health.
-Many people’s diets are high in sugar, fat and low nutrient ingredients.
+Many people’s diets are high in sugar, fat, and low nutrient ingredients.

 Get exercise.
 Move around.

 Make sure you get plenty of exercise.
 Take frequent breaks.
 Get up and move around.
 Staying in one position too long can wear you out.
-Today more and more people work at desks jobs, working with papers, computers, and ideas.
+Today more and more people work at desk jobs, working with papers, computers, and ideas.
 The result of this inactivity is a body that can’t support the brain that is doing so much of your work.

 Eliminate what distracts you.

 Distractions are the chief enemy of productivity.
 Try to eliminate the distractions in your environment.
 Close unneeded Internet windows.
 If possible, use music or white noise to eliminate the distraction of conversations or other noises in your environment.
 Cut down on the need to attend to things other than your main task at hand.